 In case you still end up seeing the 0x800F0950 error or the installation failed with a different error code, move down to the next potential fix below.

-Method 4: Creating a Custom Installation Script
+Creating a Custom Installation Script (Windows 10 Only)

 If the method above didn’t work for you or you are looking for an alternative to using Windows Features, you should be able to bypass the 0x800F0950 error by creating a custom CMD installation script and run it with elevated privileges.